LA SCCC Charity List - 2025:

 Regions served: 5, 7

-Faith House, Inc. provides crisis intervention, shelter and support services to domestic violence victims in Acadia, Avoyelles, Evangeline, Lafayette, Rapides, St. Landry and Vermilion parishes.
+Faith House provides crisis intervention, shelter and support services to victims of domestic violence in Acadia, Avoyelles, Evangeline, Lafayette, Rapides, St. Landry and Vermilion parishes.

 1019 Families Helping Families of Greater Baton Rouge, Inc.